Mysia14/Web-Client-and-Server-Programming/README.md

 #### Atributions:

- - Jessica Gust and Icah Vega: Help me to figure out some bugs and Jessica help me to understand better how "forEach" works.
+ - Jessica Gust and Icah Vega: They've helped me to figure out some bugs and Jessica help me to understand better how "forEach" works.
  - Images from (https://pixabay.com/users/kordi_vahle-4934524/) by Khorfi_vahle.